tjaekel/MaaXBoard-RT_SPIder/README.md

 one SPI Master Tx (with SCLK, MOSI, PCSx) and a SPI Slave Rx (receiving "reflected" SLCK, and MISO, PCS0 is not needed due to AUTOPCS feature in MCU).

+## Max.
+SPI SCLK speed
+The max.
+SCLK you can achieve is 45 MHz (without issues).
+The next higher, potentially LPSPI could support, is 66 MHz.
+But the waveform looks a bit ugly (SCLK is not periodic anymore, a long 8th bit pulse).

 ## Coming up next
 * SYS_CFG: have a persistent storage of system parameters, (e.g. SPI modes)